 Things continued to move at some speed as Boylesports bought out smaller companies and added them to its own fleet.
 In 2017 John Boyle stepped aside as CEO to allow Conor Gray to take the reins, creating the post of Executive Chairman for himself, and this partnership obviously worked well because by 2018 the shop tally numbered 250.

-In all honesty, the website feels a little like it doesn’t know which decade it’s in.
-You will have no real problems with speed, responsiveness, or robustness – although they could be better – but the design is reminiscent of the early 2000’s, and there are page loads after almost every move you make.
+In all honesty, although the website is punchy in performance and looks good, it isn’t always the easiest to use from a visual point of view.
+You will have no real problems with speed, responsiveness, or robustness – although they could be better – but the design often makes it difficult to see the whole picture without a fair amount of scrolling, and there are page loads after almost every move you make.

-Blue is the dominant colour, with a white background and splashes of red keeping everything easy to spot and clearly defined, but various little niggles like the fact that the odds don’t change colour when you select them don’t do anything the help the user, and the insistence on showing live in-play events regardless of what the punter is trying to do feels invasive.
+Blue is the dominant colour, with a white background and splashes of red keeping everything easy to spot and clearly defined, but various little niggles like the unecessary extra links to casino products clutter the interface and don’t do anything the help the user who is there to make a bet, and the insistence on showing upcoming football events regardless of what the punter is trying to do feels invasive.

 Navigation isn’t really an issue, you won’t struggle to find what you are looking for, but the design system results in a lot of back and forth so it isn’t a particularly smooth ride.
 The site is very busy too, which is brilliant in the respect that it is jam packed with great betting markets and features, but other sites have found ways to soften this sensory overload.